MurtazaMajid/Awam-Asist-Citizen-Services-Navigation-RAG-Chatbot/README.md

 Fine-tuning an LLM on government documents would be expensive, slow to update, and would still be prone to hallucination.
 RAG allows the knowledge base to be updated by simply adding a new text file and re-running the ingestion pipeline.
 The LLM is only used for reasoning and language generation, not as a knowledge store.

+**Why chunk_size = 1000 instead of a smaller value?**

+The initial implementation used chunk_size = 500.
+During evaluation, 3 out of 8 categories failed because structured government documents use section headers followed by detailed content.
+At 500 characters, the headers and their associated lists were splitting into separate chunks, and retrieval would fetch the header chunk without the answer.
+Increasing to 1000 characters keeps section headers and their content together, which resolved all retrieval failures.

 **Why ChromaDB instead of Pinecone or Weaviate?**

 ChromaDB runs locally with no external service dependency and no cost.
-For a knowledge base of 142 chunks, a fully managed vector database would be significant over-engineering.
+For a knowledge base of 139 chunks, a fully managed vector database would be significant over-engineering.
 ChromaDB files are bundled directly with the backend and deployed to Railway as static files.

 **Why Groq instead of OpenAI?**

-Groq's free tier provides fast inference on LLaMA 3.3 70B, which is a high-quality open model comparable to GPT-3.5 on most tasks.
+Groq's free tier provides fast inference on LLaMA 3.3 70B, which is a high-quality open model.
 For a civic application where operational cost matters, avoiding a paid API dependency on the critical path makes the project more sustainable.

 **Why not fine-tune an Urdu model?**